nophead/ExtruderBreakoutPCB/README.md

 ExtruderBreakoutPCB
 ===================

-A small PCB to connect a 15way D type plug to screw terminals
+A small PCB to connect a 15way D type plug to screw terminals.
+License: GNU GPL v2